What is Intermittent Fasting(IF)?

 Having mentioned that, the Mediterranean diet and intermittent fasting may not be the best strategy for you.
 You must experiment with different diets to see what works best with your intermittent fasting regimen.

-The idea of combining Mediterranean diet and intermittent fasting is to increase whole foods and minimizing the consumption of processed foods e.g. sugary drinks, fried or roasted food, pizza and, pastries cakes which are high in simple carbs.
+The idea of combining the Mediterranean diet and intermittent fasting is to increase whole foods and minimize the consumption of processed foods e.g., sugary drinks, fried or roasted food, pizza and, pastries cakes which are high in simple carbs.

 What Can I drink during the fast?

 Any liquid without calories.
 For example, Water, Sparkling water, coffee and tea with no sugar and milk.